colomb-ia/RetoIntermedio/README.md

 The training set should be used to build your machine learning models.
 For the training set, we provide the outcome (also known as the “ground truth”) for each passenger.
 Your model will be based on “features” like passengers’ gender and class.
 You can also use feature engineering to create new features.

 The test set should be used to see how well your model performs on unseen data.
 For the test set, we do not provide the ground truth for each passenger.
 It is your job to predict these outcomes.
 For each passenger in the test set, use the model you trained to predict whether or not they survived the sinking of the Titanic.

+## Objective
+The Titanic dataset contains different kind of information about its passengers.
+The pruporse of this activity is to classify if an passengers survives accordinly to variables as pclass, sex, Age, # of siblings / spouses aboard the Titanic, # of parents / children aboard the Titanic, Ticket number, Passenger fare, Cabin number and port of embarkation.

 ## Data Dictionary